paul-abbott/paul-abbott.github.io/research/index.md

 ### Research

-__"Playing no solo imagination: synthesising the rhythmic emergence of sound and sign through embodied drum kit performance and creative writing."__
+__Playing no solo imagination: synthesising the rhythmic emergence of sound and sign through embodied drum kit performance and creative writing.__
 [Creative Music Practice PhD, The University of Edinburgh, 2022](http://dx.doi.org/10.7488/era/2024)